gradualgames/ggvm/README.md

 # Features and Limitations

-- Smooth 60fps play on pc systems up to ~8 years old and on Android phones and tablets up to ~3 years old that I have tested. iOS working just as well.
+- Can play on Android phones and tablets.

 - No input lag added beyond latency already present in the controller subsystem.